Last updated on May 31st, 2022 at 10:52 pm

 Have you played before?
 Your level of experience is going to play a key role in your choice of racket.
 Are you a regular player who is looking to upgrade to help take your game to the next level?

 So let’s take a look in more detail at our buyers guide…

-Like most people you will probably be introduced to Badminton in one of these ways, at school, playing in your back garden or whilst on holiday.
+What is the best badminton racket for beginners?
+Like most people you will probably be introduced to badminton in one of these ways, at school, playing in your back garden or whilst on holiday.
 The last two will probably result in the purchase of a cheap set including a couple of rackets and a few shuttlecocks.
 These will typically cost in the region of £3-5 / $8-9 / €3-6 and are great for a bit of fun.

 How much and what kind or brand?

 Which badminton rackets are best?
 Well that up to you and your budget but we would suggest you go for something up to say no more than £20 / $28 /€25.

 If truth be told you can pick up a lot of excellent badminton rackets on sale for a half of their original RRP.
 In the UK for instance retailers such Argos, Sports Direct, Sweatband, Racquet Depot and Amazon all have great deals on slightly older models of rackets.
 The fact it’s no longer the latest racket made zero difference.
 All you care about is picking a really great piece of sports equipment for as little money as possible.

 Let’s not forget Badminton Bay as they ship worldwide and have a great selection.
 Remember there’s nearly always going to be a selection of good badminton rackets on sale from these retailers.
 If you have decided on a particular racket time a little time to look at all of these retailers.